JamesAmato/cmb-ml/README.md

     - Later comparisons would assume the same fields when comparing maps, instead of checking for each

 Other:
+  - [ ] Simulation logs going into working directory
+  - [ ] Analysis: Run ANAFAST on maps after conversion to double precision
   - [ ] Separate folders for Simulation / Working / Analysis
+    - [x] Partial - Working exists; Analysis stuff for each model is going into model's working.
-  - [ ] Try Wang resume training
+  - [x] Try Wang resume training
-  - [ ] Configure PyILC with pipeline
+  - [x] Configure PyILC with pipeline
-  - [ ] Find Petroff actual preprocess method
+  - [x] Find Petroff actual preprocess method
   - [ ] Inventory other repos for their one-off scripts
-  - [ ] Cf PyTorch Transform style instead of bulk pre/post-process
+  - [ ] Try PyTorch Transform style instead of bulk pre/post-process
+    - [x] Works for Petroff
+    - [ ] Does not work for Wang (unsure why; can't use num_workers)
   - [ ] Base Executor for Parallel?
   - [ ] Find why Petroff failed
   - [ ] Base Executor for PyTorch, generic for other models; Petroff and CMBNNCS are very similar... (?)